What You Need To Know About C-Section?

 • There are placental issues, such as a low-lying placenta (placenta praevia)

-• Your baby is in a challenging labour position, like as bottom down (breech)
+• Your baby is in a challenging labour position, like bottom down (breech)

 • You are expecting more than two children.